 ⦁ Charging devices generally fall into one of four speed categories: slow (3-6kW), fast (7-22kW), rapid (25-99kW) and ultra-rapid (100+kW).
 The Lexus UX 300e can handle charge speeds from slow to rapid, while the forthcoming Lexus RZ will be able to accommodate ultra-rapid charging speeds up to 150kW

 ⦁ For reference, the Lexus UX 300e has a 54.3kW battery pack.
 A 50kW rapid DC charger will take the battery from 10-80% charge in as little as 46 minutes, whereas a 6.6kW AC home charger will fully charge the battery from empty in as little as eight hours 15 minutes.
 Charging from empty to full using a 13A domestic socket with a 2.2kW charging rate will take around 25 hours

 Every vehicle needs some kind of fuelling either before or during a journey; it’s just that an electric vehicle requires a different sort of replenishment.
 The bonus is that electric vehicles can be charged at home or on the move, while the list of public charging locations already far outweighs the number of traditional fuel stations.
 And if the length of your journey means that it is necessary to top-up your battery along the way, the possibility of ultra-rapid charging means that those breaks need not be very long.

-Coming soon: Lexus explains – electric vehicle range
+Learn more: Lexus explains – electric vehicle range

 Coming soon: Lexus explains – electric vehicle costs